Looking for Minimal Inverse Seesaw scenarios at the LHC with Jet Substructure Techniques: Inverse Seesaw scenario

-The Dirac mass $M_D= \frac{Y_D v}{\sqrt{2}}$ is generated after EWSB.
-In order to make our discussions simple we assume degenerate RHNs, with $M= M_N \times \mathds{1}$. $\mathds{1}$ is the unit matrix as before and $M_N$ is the RHN mass eigenvalue.
+For simplicity we consider degenerate RHNs, with $M= M_N \times \mathds{1}$. $\mathds{1}$ is the unit matrix as before and $M_N$ is the RHN mass eigenvalue.
 With these assumptions, the neutrino mass matrix may be simplified as

-Consider a typical flavor structure of the model where $M_D$ and $M_N$ are proportional to the unit matrix such as $M_D \to M_D \times \mathds{1}$ and $M_N \to M_N \times \mathds{1}$ respectively.
-Thus, the flavor structure is now fully encoded in the $3\times 3$ matrix $\mu$.
+Consider a typical flavor structure of the model where $M_D$ and $M_N$ are proportional to the unit matrix such as $M_D \to M_D \times \mathds{1}$ and $M_N \to M_N \times \mathds{1}$ respectively and flavor structure is carried out by the $2\times 2$ matrix $\mu$.
 We refer to this scenario as Flavor Diagonal (FD).
 It has been shown that the FD case in the inverse seesaw mechanism is also accommodated by neutrino oscillation data \cite{Das:2012ze}.
 Another flavor structure possible in the inverse seesaw scenario is where $M_D$ carries flavor structure while $\mu \to \mu \times \mathds{1}$ and $M\to M_N\times \mathds{1}$.
 This is called the Flavor Non-Diagonal (FND) scenario.
 This has been studied for different signals in \cite{Das:2012ze,Das:2017nvm}, under general parametrization \cite{Casas:2001sr}.